Recreation Management (REC) - Courses

 Youth Development in the Recreation Profession

 This course provides an overview of the theories and processes that form the foundation for youth services in the field of recreation in the United States.
-The course will explore the history of youth development with an acute focus on the theories and practices necessary for implementing strategic and effective youth development recreation programs.
-Offered Spring - Odd Numbered Years.
+The course explores the history of youth development with an acute focus on the theories and practices necessary for implementing strategic and effective youth development recreation programs.
+Offered Fall.

 REC 317 Cr.3